Isiah Kiner-Falefa Player Props: Yankees vs. Marlins

-After batting .235 with a double, a home run, five walks and three RBI in his past 10 games, Isiah Kiner-Falefa and the New York Yankees take on the Miami Marlins (who will start Jesus Luzardo) at 6:40 PM ET on Friday.
+The New York Yankees and Isiah Kiner-Falefa, who went 1-for-5 with an RBI last time in action, take on Sandy Alcantara and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the White Sox.
+He had a one-hit performance in his previous game (1-for-5) against the Marlins.

 Isiah Kiner-Falefa Game Info & Props vs. the Marlins